NoahNiebs/QuizWebApp/README.md

 3.)
 Dark Mode

 4.)
 When pulling from the API, the input will often have web spaces or other artifacts that do not belong, so they should be cleaned upon arrival.

+5.)
+The final component which gathers user information for the quiz itself can be refactored into its own component.
+When I attempt to extract it tough the input fields keep on updating to their initial values when typing into it.